jerabaul29/kiss_clang_posix_time_utils/README.md

 This should be usable as-is in an Arduino or PlatformIO project: just clone the repo in the library folder corresponding to your case.

-For other uses, there are simply a couple of files in the **src** folder to use.
+For other uses, there are simply a couple of files in the **src** folder to compile and use.

 ## Example